bachipeachy/Sudoku/README.md

 - Built and bundled as a standalone mac `Sudoku by Bachi.dmg` (no Python required)

 ## How to Run
 Download and double click "Sudoku by Bachi.dmg" package for Mac and drop it in the application folder.
-It has no dependencies Or, run in any laptop command line "python sudoku.py" after "pip install toga" -- the only dependency for GUI
+It has no dependencies.
+Or, run python script on command line "python sudoku.py" after "pip install toga"-- the python library for GUI.

 ## Developer